 BIBLIOGRAPHY:Frederick Webb Hodge, ed., Handbook of American Indians North of Mexico (2 vols., Washington: GPO, 1907, 1910; rpt., New York: Pageant, 1959).
 J. A. Morfi, Viaje de indios y diario del Nuevo México (Mexico City: Bibliofilo Mexicanos, 1935).
 Manuel Orozco y Berra, Geografía de las lenguas y carta etnográfica de México (Mexico City: J. M. Andrade y F. Escalante, 1864).
 Esteban L. Portillo, Catecismo geográfico, político e histórico del estado de Coahuila de Zaragoza (Saltillo: Tip. del Gobierno en Palacio, 1897).
 J. R. Swanton, Linguistic Material from the Tribes of Southern Texas and Northeastern Mexico (Washington: Smithsonian Institution, 1940).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "TINAPIHUAYA INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmt49.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "TINAPIHUAYA INDIANS," accessed April 20, 2019, http://www.tshaonline.org/handbook/online/articles/bmt49.